eamena-project/reveal.js/README.md

 ## Shine a light on your work

 Highlight your research by creating easy-to-read narrative for important elements of your work for the EAMENA-MaREA project.
-Each highlight could be composed by:
-  - a Dataset of heritage places giving the context,
-  - among these heritage places select one

 ### Workflow